La Bonita: History

 The original restaurant opened on Alberta Street in northeast Portland's Concordia neighborhood.
 A second restaurant opened on Killingsworth in north Portland's Overlook neighborhood in 2011.
 The third restaurant opened on Division Street in southeast Portland's Hosford-Abernethy neighborhood in 2020, and has a seating capacity of 34.
 All three locations operated via takeout during the COVID-19 pandemic; as of May 2020, the original restaurant also offered delivery service.
 By April 2021, it had indoor dining, takeout, and delivery.

 Reception

-Thrillist's Dan Gentile included La Bonita on a 2014 list of the 16 best burritos in the United States and said: "You wouldn't think there'd be much change leftover from the proceeds of a $3 burrito, but in addition to serving some of Portland's best and cheapest Mexican, this Mom-and-Pop spot regularly donates large chunks of their proceeds to charity."
-Kristin Hunt included the chain on Thrillist's 2015 list of the country's 33 best burritos, writing:

-La Bonita was included in The Oregonian's 2008 guide to "meals without borders", which said: "The straightforward Mexican food is a magnet to locals and wayfaring strangers.
-Trust the crowds: The quesadillas, chimichangas, burritos, tortas and tamales are worth knowing."
+Thrillist's Dan Gentile included La Bonita on a 2014 list of the 16 best burritos in the United States.
+Kristin Hunt included the chain on Thrillist's 2015 list of the country's 33 best burritos.
+La Bonita was included in The Oregonian's 2008 guide to "meals without borders", which said: "The straightforward Mexican food is a magnet to locals and wayfaring strangers."
 The newspaper's Michael C. Zusman included the restaurant's pozole in a 2009 overview of Portland's top pork dishes.
-Lisa Ekman of The Oregonian wrote in 2012, "While a football-sized beef chimichanga may not represent every intricacy of Mexican regional cuisine, it is delicious, especially as prepared by friendly, informal La Bonita.
-If you're after tacos or tamales, be sure to order the full plate, because the beans, rice and guacamole are among the best you'll ever gorge yourself on."
 Michael Russell and Samantha Bakall included La Bonita on the newspaper's 2015 and 2016 lists of the city's 10 best nachos and 25 best Mexican restaurants, respectively.